asaft29/r2048/README.md

 cd r2048

-# Run it immediately (Cargo will handle the build)
+# Run it immediately with no verbose output showing (Cargo will handle the build)
-cargo run --release
+cargo run --release --quiet
 ```

 ### System Requirements